Zhen-Su/Maze-Hunt/README.md

   ##  Description

   In Week6 prototye demo, we are going to make a demonstration on JOIN MAZE mode.
-For JOIN MAZE mode, we need to open the server separately, which means we have to run GameServer.java in terminal , eclipse … Then run DesktopLauncher class under `package com.project.mazegame.desktop` package. we request that user enter server's ip and username to start multiplayer game.
+For JOIN MAZE mode, we need to open the server separately, which means we have to run GameServer.java (`GameServer.java` is in `yueyi` repo under `package gameNetworks` package) in terminal , eclipse … Then run DesktopLauncher class under `package com.project.mazegame.desktop` package. we request that user enter server's ip and username to start multiplayer game.

   ##  Update Logs